sathsish90/Cyber4U/README.md

 Cyber Security Companies Industry based ranking
 ===============================================
+- yet to add

 Responsible Disclosure organisation
 ===================================
+- yet to add
-Earning opportunites for talented people
+- Earning opportunites for talented people
-Display the minimum and maximum bounty limits
+- Display the minimum and maximum bounty limits
-Take the maximum bounty limits and notify the user to go and hunt for the vulnerabilities in the platform.
+- Take the maximum bounty limits and notify the user to go and hunt for the vulnerabilities in the platform.

 Bug Bounty Platforms
 ===================
+- yet to add
-Integrate bug bounty platforms to the earning opportunities.
+- Integrate bug bounty platforms to the earning opportunities.

 CTF Platforms
 ===================
+- yet to add
-Connect CTF as earning opportunity and also direct the user to 'Hackathons'
+- Connect CTF as earning opportunity and also direct the user to 'Hackathons'

 Vulnerable Labs
 ===================
+- yet to add
-Lab creation is another earning opportunity
+- Lab creation is another earning opportunity

-Online Vulnerable Labs [Production]
+## Online Vulnerable Labs [Production]

 | SNO | Resource | Description | Link |
 | --- | -------- | ----------- | ---- |
 | 1   | Vulnhub | VMs for various skill levels to practice penetration testing. | [Vulnhub](https://www.vulnhub.com/) |